MattIPv4/workers-discord/README.md

     fetch: async (request, env, ctx) => {
         // Create the handler if it doesn't exist yet handler ??= createHandler<CtxWithEnv>(
-            [ pingCommand ],        // Array of commands to handle interactions for [ pingComponent ],      // Array of components to handle interactions for env.DISCORD_PUBLIC_KEY, // Discord application public key
+            [ pingCommand, echoCommand ], // Array of commands to handle interactions for [ pingComponent ],            // Array of components to handle interactions for env.DISCORD_PUBLIC_KEY,       // Discord application public key
             true,                         // Whether to log warnings for any invalid commands/components passed );

         // Run the handler, passing the environment to the command/component context